 An average email user receives more than 100 emails per day.
 So your users may not like you sending an additional two emails every day because that’ll clutter their inboxes even more.
 But if you’re currently doing it or plan to do it in the future, be ready to receive a lot of spam complaints on your IP, getting blocked by the ISPs and SBL.

 Apart from that, you shouldn’t send email blasts with a new email because that’s what spammers do.
 So to communicate yourself as a legit sender, you’ve to do domain warmup by sending a few emails with your new IP and increasing the number gradually.
 You can use an email cadence to figure out the sending schedule and plan accordingly.
+Additionally, you can use Google Postmaster Tools to check your sending reputation and ensure that your emails are not being marked as spam.

 3. Avoid paid email lists